Operation Yellowbird: Success and details of the operation

 Closely following the aftermath of the protests, 7 of the 21 most wanted students escaped China through the operation's assistance; although some had no knowledge of its existence at the time.
 These seven individuals were Wu’er Kaixi, Chai Ling, Feng Congde, Li Lu, Liang Qingtun, Wang Chaohua and Zhang Boli, while the remaining fourteen on the list had either turned themselves in or were subsequently captured.
 In its entirety, Yellowbird successfully helped more than 400 dissidents, who were smuggled through Hong Kong, and then onwards to Western countries.
 Some other escapees include Chen Yizi and Yan Jiaqi, senior government advisers to Zhao Ziyang at the time, along with the wanted intellectual, Su Xiaokang.
 In addition to pro-democracy activists, defected People's Liberation Army soldiers and police staff who provided aid to the operation were also rescued, some of whom carried weapons when they arrived in Hong Kong.

-Escape teams from Hong Kong were sent into China with the cover of being specially formed trading companies.
+Escape teams from Hong Kong were sent into China under the cover of being specially formed trading companies.
 The rescue missions began with locating specific dissidents from the information and tips received by the Alliance about their whereabouts.
-Great care was taken to ensure the identities of the fugitives: code phrases or matching halves of a photograph allowed either parties to recognize and trust the other.
+Great care was taken to ensure the identities of the fugitives: code phrases or matching halves of a photograph allowed either party to recognize and trust the other.
 False documents and disguises were also used once the individuals were verified, with some teams enlisting make-up artists for this purpose.
 After locating the dissidents, groups had to quickly facilitate their transportation to Hong Kong.
 The cooperation of the triads gave the Alliance access to existing smuggling networks and extensive contacts.
 The collaborating groups agreed to provide free assistance for the operation but demanded that their associates on either side of the border be paid.
 Although the triads made certain connections possible, most of the smugglers involved in the rescue operations were not triad members themselves.
 Escapees generally reached Guangdong, through the help of sympathizers and escape teams who hid them in houses, factories and warehouses, where they were then taken to Hong Kong.
 The individuals were whisked away on speedboats late at night or stowed as ship cargo to avoid being caught.
 Smugglers relied on their contacts within the Chinese police and coast guards to ensure successful trips, while other customs and immigration officials were occasionally bribed to turn a blind eye.
 According to The Washington Post, the operation had contacts within "government departments, local public security bureaus, border troops, the coast guards, [and] even radar operators".